bitDaft/node-DB-microservice/readme.md

 It uses micro, mysql (can be changed), knex and objectionjs

 TODO :
+  - [ ] adding a cache system
-  [ ] add function to check whether the required fields are there in the body kind of like this
+  - [ ] add function to check whether the required fields are there in the body kind of like this
   ```json
     {